Grow your own dramatically different Christmas veg.

 - Brassicas enjoy a fortnightly liquid feed, particularly a seaweed feed, if possible.

 - If feeding or watering is erratic, this may mean head development is not as good.

 - Pick cauliflower and romanesco heads when young – you can keep a watchful eye on how they are developing by peeling back the protective leaves.

 - Many gardeners use protective garden fleece, especially when growing small cauliflower and romanesco.

+Head over to our brassicas hub page to find all of our best brassica guides and variety recommendations in one easy place.
 To grow your own visually stunning and super tasty romanesco, click here.
 Seeds are available for £2.29 for 125 seeds.
 And to check out Thompson & Morgan’s full brassica range, go to www.thompson-morgan.com/brassicas